-A formal trust requires that there be a settlor, a trustee and one or more beneficiaries.
+A formal trust requires that there be a settlor, contributed property, a trustee and one or more beneficiaries.
 The person, usually a parent (or grandparent), who creates the trust and initially contributes the assets is the settlor.
 The trustee is responsible for choosing the investments and for the overall administration of the trust, including distributing funds as governed by the terms of the trust.
 For an educational trust, the beneficiary - a child or children - is the individual(s) who will benefit from the trust by receiving payments when they begin their post-secondary studies.
 The trust deed specifies how the trustee is to manage the trust assets, names the beneficiaries and details when the trust's income and capital can be paid to the beneficiaries or the educational institution.

 While there are costs associated with establishing and administering a trust, parents (or grandparents) have peace of mind knowing that the money in the trust will be used for the purpose for which it was intended.
+For more information, including education funding strategies involving the current low prescribed interest rates on family loans, ask your BMO financial professional for a copy of our publication, Tax Planning Involving Family Trusts.